 Categories Organizational Indicators OICR Risk Management The dates that the corporate risk register was reviewed by the prescribed person or prescribed entity since the prior review by the Information and Privacy Commissioner of Ontario.
-OICR has established a risk management committee which is in the process of establishing a corporate risk register.
-Whether amendments were made to the corporate risk register as a result of the review, and if so, a brief description of the amendments made.
+The Enterprise Risk Management Committee ("Risk Management Committee") reviewed the Privacy Register as follows: January 23, 2017 June 22, 2017 September 28, 2017 January 25, 2018 April 19, 2018 June 21, 2018 September 27, 2018 January 24, 2019 April 25, 2019 June 20, 2019 September 26, 2019 Whether amendments were made to the corporate risk register as a result of the review, and if so, a brief description of the amendments made.
 No amendments.
-Business Continuity and The dates that the business continuity and disaster recovery Business Continuity and Disaster Recovery plan is currently under

-Disaster Recovery plan was tested since the prior review by the Information and Privacy Commissioner of Ontario. development as such, it has not yet been tested.
-The BCP and Recovery plan are estimated to be finalized by October 2014.
-Whether amendments were made to the business continuity and disaster recovery plan as a result of the testing, and if so, a brief No amendments. description of the amendments made.
+Business Continuity and Disaster Recovery The dates that the business continuity and disaster recovery plan was tested since the prior review by the Information and Privacy Commissioner of Ontario.
+Business Continuity and Disaster Recovery testing of this plan was completed on July 23, 2019.
+Whether amendments were made to the business continuity and disaster recovery plan as a result of the testing, and if so, a brief description of the amendments made.
+No amendments.

-Appendix A: Status of the OICR 2011 Prescribed Registry Triennial Review Recommendations
+Appendix A: Status of the OICR 2017 Prescribed Person Triennial Review Recommendations